A Guide to the Budget Process

 Over the next few months City Council will review and study forecasted revenues and proposed expenditures for the 2021 budget.
 The City Manager will present a proposed budget based on council’s direction, and the public will have 3 opportunities to provide input prior to the final adoption of the budget in December.

 The public is invited and encouraged to participate as the budget is developed.
-Opportunities include listening in on City Council budget study sessions and meetings, and contributing to the dialogue during public hearings.
+Opportunities include listening in on City Council budget study sessions and meetings, and contributing to the dialogue during public hearings scheduled for November 2, November 16 and December 7.

 Subscribe to receive meeting notifications and agendas here.